Please find our answers to some frequently asked questions below.

 In line with our statutory duty to promote the education of Looked After Children (LAC)* and previously looked after children, (Statutory guidance for local authorities February 2018) we have committed to assessing all looked after children within statutory timeframes.

-• Permanently excluded children and young people
+- permanently excluded children and young people

-• Early Years children (N2s) who will be moving into a school age setting this coming year and may need a specialist placement
+- early years children (N2s) who will be moving into a school age setting this coming year and may need a specialist placement

-• Children and young people who are categorised as Children in Need (CIN)
+- children and young people who are categorised as Children in Need (CIN)

-• Have moved into the area and do not have an educational setting
+- have moved into the area and do not have an educational setting.

 * A child or young person who has been in the care of their local authority for more than 24 hours is known as a looked after child.
 Looked after children are also often referred to as children in care, a term which many children and young people prefer.

-Q9: How do I find out more about the educational psychology service?
+Q7: How do I find out more about the educational psychology service?

 For more information about the BCP Educational Psychology service, who we are, how we work, and about our core values, please follow this link: BCP Educational Psychology Service (EPS)